mikestefanello/pagoda/README.md

 #### Scheduler

 A service needs to run in order to add periodic tasks to the queue at the specified intervals.
 When the application is started, this _scheduler_ service will also be started.
-In `main.go`, this is done with the following code:
+In `cmd/web/main.go`, this is done with the following code:

 ```go
 go func() {